TTTTMMMM/chairLocations/README.md

 3. Maintenance Tab

+4. Add identification of days to report.

 #### <ins>TODO Physical World</ins>

 1. Change oil in John Deere
-2. Saw wood down to size
-3. Split wood
-4. Change oil in truck
+2. Change oil in truck
-5. Change air filter in A/C.
+3. Change air filter in A/C.

 ---